 You need to have your organization structure already in place when you structure your business plan.
 Every success depends highly on personnel.
 In the organizational structure and management section, you should include details about the business owner/s and the management of the company as well.

 Here, you will talk about yours and your team expertise.
 You will talk about your decision-making process.
 If the staff and the managers are experienced with successes in their field, or they have a huge amount of education, highlight that in this section.

 What do you sell exactly?
 Is there a great feature that your product or service has?
 How will your target customers benefit from using your product or service?
 And of course, how is your product better from the competition?

 In the product description section, you should list the product development cycle and tell investors if you’re still developing the product or you already filed a patent request.
 Every product development activity needs to be carefully noted.

 For example, if you are opening a bakery, in the product description section you will include your menu and what product are you planning to make and sell in your bakery in detail.
 You can also incorporate a brief summary that shows why your pastry (products) are better than the competitors.

 “Our bakery will provide our customers with several types of pastry including 5 different types of croissants, 10 different types of doughnuts and 5 different beverages.
 The variety of doughnuts that we offer will be of key advantage because our competitors currently are offering less or no variety.”

 Having a business plan is important because it will help you set realistic goals for your startup.
 It will serve as an excellent tool to secure investor funding.
-It will also serve to establish the financial forecasts for your business and ROI (Return on Investment).
+It will also serve to establish the financial forecasts and ROI (Return on Investment).
 To be a strong candidate for receiving investment funds, you must prove that you thoroughly understand every aspect of your business.
 And to prove that you know how to create profit from it.